Skip to content

 end

-The time complexity of built-in sorting algorithms is usually \(O(\log n)\), and the space complexity is usually \(O(\log n)\) or \(O(n)\), depending on the specific implementation of the programming language.
+Built-in sorting algorithms usually take \(O(n \log n)\) time, and their space complexity is usually \(O(\log n)\) or \(O(n)\), depending on the specific implementation of the programming language.

 Apart from sorting, in the worst case the entire item list needs to be traversed, therefore the time complexity is \(O(n)\), where \(n\) is the number of items.